How to Apply

 - Demonstrate strong academic potential, motivation, maturity, and responsibility

 - Are active in extracurricular and/or community activities (part time jobs included)

 - Show that he/she would benefit greatly from a summer academic experience

 Minds Matter is a meritocratic organization that rewards hard work, dedication and achievement, and does not discriminate based on race, ethnicity, gender, sexual orientation, or physical ability.

 Before you apply, make sure you have the following documents electronically.
 If you are unable to upload the documents, please contact email@example.com.

 - Proof of US Citizenship or Permanent Residency: Copy of Birth Certificate, Social Security Card, Passport, Greencard, or Visa

-- Proof of Financial Need: Copy of your most recent signed Federal tax form for both parents (IRS Form 1040), OR (for families on government assistance) an official letter from a social worker – Review our financial need guidelines here to ensure your eligibility for the program.
+- Proof of Financial Need: Copy of your most recent signed Federal tax form for both parents (IRS Form 1040), OR (for families on government assistance) an official letter from a social worker – See above Income Eligibility Guidelines table.